jhueppauff/AzureSyslog/README.md

 - Azure Storage Account
 - Azure Service Bus
 - Local FileSystem (JSON File, not intended for production use)
+- You can disable output actions by setting the config value "Enabled" to false

 ### Azure Storage Account